 Individual and/or Family Psychoeducation

-Understanding ourselves—and each other—can be one of the most powerful tools for change.
-Psychoeducation at New Growth is more than just sharing information; it’s about offering clarity, insight, and practical tools that help individuals, couples, and families move through challenges with greater confidence and connection.
+Psychoeducation at True Growth is more than just sharing information; it’s about offering clarity, insight, and practical tools that help individuals, couples, and families move through challenges with greater confidence and connection.
+We offer two specific services under the IFPE service array: